-Name of person using the facility Service/Facility used Nature of transaction Nature discount special conditions of or
+Name of person using the facility Service/Facility used Nature of transaction of or

 Note: Recreation Centre membership provided as part of employment has been provided under the same terms as those memberships provided to the public.

 4. LEASING AGREEMENTS - DOMESTICRESIDENTIAL